+But leaving meant he wouldn’t see his girlfriend at all tonight — and maybe not again until next Saturday night.
+Another whole week of his heart in a vice.
 Yet if he continued to sit here, he still might not see her and could wind up feeling like a humiliated, boneheaded loser when at long last he realized Beth would be a no-show.

 “Gonna miss the beginning.
 After nine already.”
 He kept his voice low and even, not wanting to set her off or anything.
-Never mind that he believed he had a right to vent at his girlfriend of four months for being late and trying to turn his car door into a pile of nuts and bolts.
+Never mind that he had a right to vent at his girlfriend of four months for being late and trying to turn his car door into a pile of nuts and bolts.

 “What this ti–?”

 “Can’t believe it!
 They’ve changed their mind about letting me spend a weekend with Joyce and her folks in Memphis.
 Won’t even let me go to Atlanta to see my cousin Ginny.
 So trusting!
 I declare they won’t let me do anything.
 Fought me like cats and dogs about going out with you tonight.”

 Was that it?
 Was she distancing herself from him to accommodate her parents?

 He shifted in his seat.
 For this night to turn out middling decent, he’d better somehow get things on a better track.

 He switched on the radio.
 He listened to a short report on President Eisenhower teeing off today on the greens at Augusta, where unusually warm weather had brought golfers out as early as January.

 He punched buttons in search of music, pausing at “The Great Pretender” by the Platters.
 He zipped past it.

 Something he’d been avoiding made his heart race: Isn’t that what he’d been doing — pretending from the moment he first laid eyes on Beth?
 Pretending to be somebody he wasn’t and was probably never going to be?